Scarats/minishell/README.md

 ## Testing

-You can test the minishell with this input:
+You can test the minishell with this inputs:

 ```
 touch file1 && touch file2